-Tuning the PushNotifications server for FileSync and Notifications Center
+Tuning Push Notifications for FileSync and Notifications Center

-The PushNotifications server is used to push updates to the Notifications Center and to the File Synch clients using a technique called "Long Polling"; a connection is held open between the web client and the web server until:
+The PushNotifications server is used to push updates to the Notifications Center and to the File Sync clients using a technique called "Long Polling"; where the client subscribes to a channel after a successful handshake with the server.
+If the subscription is successful, the client starts a heartbeat mechanism with the server by exchanging connect messages without expecting response from each other.
+The request is return only when:

-- a) the server has new information and it pushes it to the client.
-That connection is then closed; - b) a default time-out of 90 seconds, the connection is then closed.
-This is to prevent problems with infinite connections which are not expected by most network topologies.
+- a) the server has new information and it pushes it to the client; - b) after default time-out of 215 seconds expires.